hnryzhng/dapp-ethereum-tutorial/README.md

 ## Developing with Truffle on Front-End

-0. Web3.JS connects front-end client side with blockchain, while MetaMask is Chrome plugin that connects browser to blockchain.
-A) Connect Ganache blockchain account to MetaMask (if not done already): Get private key from an account in Ganache, then "Import Account" in MetaMask by pasting private key.
-Connect Web3 to Ganache blockchain account: see loadAccount method in App.js.
+0. Connecting to blockchain: Web3.JS connects front-end client side with blockchain, while MetaMask is Chrome plugin that connects browser to blockchain.
+- Connect Ganache blockchain account to MetaMask (if not done already): Get private key from an account in Ganache, then "Import Account" in MetaMask by pasting private key.
+- Connect Web3 to Ganache blockchain account: see loadAccount method in App.js.

+1. Run front-end application
 ```
-$ npm run dev // runs front-end application on lite-server as defined in package.json
+$ npm run dev // runs on lite-server as defined in package.json
 ```

 1. Create bs-config.json file to tell lite-server where to serve client-side files